oracle-quickstart/oci-arch-tomcat-mds/java/README.md

 ```
 This command creates a `target` directory and the WAR file inside it.
 Note that we aren’t installing Maven but instead running the build tooling inside the container.

-### Run the application on the A1 compute shapes
+### Run the application on OCI

 The application uses the Tomcat servlet container and the MySQL database.
-Both Tomcat and the MySQL database support the ARM64v8 architecture that the Oracle Cloud Infrastructure A1 compute shape uses.

 1. Create a pod using Podman.
     ```